rerrorctf/writeups/2024_05_17_BYUCTF24/pwn/static/writeup.md

 ### Preparing String Arguments

-In order to make the call to `execve` we need to be able to point the string `"/bin/sh\x00"`.
+In order to make the call to `execve` we need to be able to point to the string `"/bin/sh\x00"`.

 Through debugging its possible to determine that value of the register `rsi` closely relates to address of the start the buffer we control on the stack.